jscholes/accessify-prototype/docs/design.md

 Medium priority:

 - Cache results to speed up repeated searches.
-- Store a history of previously-performed searches and autocomplete as the user types.
+- Store a history of previously performed searches and autocomplete as the user types.
 - Opt to display saved albums/tracks at the top of search results.

 Low priority: